DucHUNG312/Multiplayer_NFT_card_game/smartcontract/README.md

 This contract is deployed on Fuji, an Avalanche's test network

-Create a Core wallet, get your private key and try to run "yarn deploy:fuji" to deploy your own one, or run "yarn deploy" to test it on local network
+Create a Core wallet, get your private key and try to run "yarn deploy:fuji" to deploy your own one